ericbarch/dockuwiki/README.md

 ### Can I run it on a Pi?
-Sure, we’re not going to tell you how to live your life:
+Sure, I'm not going to tell you how to live your life:

 1. Follow the steps that these awesome guys put together: http://blog.hypriot.com/post/run-docker-rpi3-with-wifi/